Every time we make a purchase, we make a statement.

-You know, living a zero waste life isn’t going to save the planet from the climate crisis.
+Living a zero waste life isn’t going to save the planet from the climate crisis.
 But is it going to make a difference what goes to landfill?
 Heck yes.
-Tell your friends about the zero waste movement and show them how they can reduce the amount of waste is going to make a huge difference.
+Tell your friends about the zero waste movement and show them how they can reduce the amount of waste that will make a huge difference.

 Cooperations invented consumerism to keep us perpetually dissatisfied and addicted to stuff.
 We have the power to say NO. ~ the story of stuff project

 The easiest way to say no is by buying less and if you do buy something, choose high quality.
 Here is an example out of my life:

 I have lived in Australia for 12 years, and whenever someone asked me for my background, I proudly said that I was german.

 Why was I proud of that?

 Undoubtedly not because of our war history, no, the reason why I felt proud was that we are known to be reliable, hard workers, and we make quality products.
 Still to this day, german cars are known for their reliability.
 Many products that come from Germany are still made to last a lifetime.